Jarai people: Religion

-The traditional religion of Jarai is Animism.
+The traditional religion of the Jarai is animism.
 They believe that objects, places and creatures possess distinctive spiritual qualities.
-The Jarai Animism has two main elements: the idea that the Jarai people received the Sacred Sword from Heaven that means wisdom and the spiritual figure of the King of Fire, King of Water and King of Wind.
+Jarai Animism has two main elements: the idea that the Jarai people received the Sacred Sword from Heaven that means wisdom and the spiritual figure of the King of Fire, King of Water and King of Wind.
 The kings do not represent political figures, but they are rather spiritual leaders with shamanic powers.
 The Jarai kings attract even persons from other ethnic groups that believe in their influences over the mysteries of the human nature and the souls of all living things.
-The Jarai Animism is strictly linked to the jungle and it includes animal sacrifices to appease the spirits.
+Jarai animism is strictly linked to the jungle and it includes animal sacrifices to appease the spirits.

-As it happens with most Animist faiths, other religions like Christianity or Islam look down on them, and considering it as savage or demonic belief and sponsored their missionaries to spend time and resources to learn their language in order to convert them to their own beliefs and thus making a process of what they considered civilizing others and thus destroying their heritages.
+As typical with most animist beliefs, surrounding religions threaten the propriety and continuity of those of the Jarai.
+A negative outside view of their traditional practices has resulted in many efforts to Christianize or secularize them.

 The Vietnamese Reunification in 1975 under the Communist regime of Hanoi meant religious restrictions for many people in the country, affecting the ancestral religious traditions of the Vietnamese Jarai.
 Vietnam allows only six official religions to be practiced in the country and Jarai Animism is one of those excluded.
 This has motivated some Jarai to seek for refuge in foreign countries.

-At the same time, the incursion of US Evangelists during Vietnam War, like the American missionaries under the Christian and Missionary Alliance make use of this opportunity to convert many of them.
-The publication of a Jarai Bible in Vietnam was a part of that process.
+At the same time, the incursion of US Evangelists during Vietnam War, like the American missionaries under the Christian and Missionary Alliance, interacted closely with Jarai communities and converted many to Christianity amidst danger from the impending regime.
+Resultatively, the Bible translated into Jarai was published.

-In Cambodia, Jarai People live together with the Khmer population whom majority of them embrace Theravada Buddhism.
-The fact that Theravada Buddhism does not organised any form of aggressive missionary conversions onto other peoples and that Southeast Asian Buddhism is very respectful to other religions like Animism similar to the one of Jarai and Brahmanism, thus creates a peaceful and harmony relationship between the two communities.
-Some Jarai people in Ratanakiri include Buddhist symbols in their rites and houses and participate in Buddhist ceremonies with their Khmer neighbors, although there is no Buddhist Cetiya in Jarai villages.
+In Cambodia, Jarai people live together with the Khmer population, a majority of whom embrace Theravada Buddhism.
+In contrast to terse political and religious pressure in Vietnam, Buddhism and Jarai animism have a rather peaceful and harmonious relationship with each other.
+Some Jarai people in Ratanakiri include Buddhist symbols in their rites and houses and participate in Buddhist ceremonies with their Khmer neighbors, although Buddhism Cetiya is generally not practiced in Jarai villages.

+Islam began to be recorded as having been spread to the Jarai people in the highlands during the Katip Sumat uprising in 1833 to early 1834.
+Upon Katip Sumat's (a Cham leader) return from Kelantan, he spread Islam to the Churu and Jarai peoples and recruited them to participate in the Jihad movement against Đại Việt.